 A lot of the time we do not get the things we desire because we don’t ask for what we want.
 We erroneously assume that we would not get them anyway so what is the use of even trying.
 But that is definitely not true.
 It is only a trap which keeps us stuck.

-If we were to spend just a few minutes a day by pausing and reflecting on our current lives, and jotting down a few things of what “exactly” we desire, we be amazed of the progress we would make.
-There is no limit to what we can achieve and obtain as long as it is something that we really want.
+If we were to spend just a few minutes a day by pausing and reflecting on our current lives, and jotting down a few things of what “exactly” we desire, we will be amazed at the progress we would make.
+There is no limit to what we can achieve and obtain, as long as it is something that we really want.

 This may seem like a silly process to some, but this One Habit can create the type of Growth Mindset which is based on positive belief and expectation.
 All leaders and successful folks write this stuff down, and some even create Dream Boards with photos and pictures of what they most desire to have.
 This saturates our subjective minds with words and pictures of our most “heartfelt” desires.